 \section{Introduction}

 Continuous-variable (CV) systems are key platforms for quantum information science.
 They arise naturally in circuit QED, integrated photonics, optomechanics, and trapped-ion motional modes.
-Achieving near-ground-state preparation is crucial in CV systems, as it underpins coherence and entanglement that enables enhanced precision in quantum sensing \cite{giovannetti2011advances,toth2014quantum,demkowicz2015quantum}, robust quantum communication \cite{gisin2002quantum,pirandola2020advances}, and fault-tolerant quantum computation \cite{preskill1998fault,preskill2018quantum,fukui2018high}.
-A direct route to near-ground-state preparation is cooling through contact with a cold environment.
+Achieving near-ground-state preparation is crucial in CV systems, as it underpins coherence and entanglement that enable enhanced precision in quantum sensing \cite{giovannetti2011advances,toth2014quantum,demkowicz2015quantum}, robust quantum communication \cite{gisin2002quantum,pirandola2020advances}, and fault-tolerant quantum computation \cite{preskill1998fault,preskill2018quantum,fukui2018high}.
+A direct route to near-ground-state preparation is achieved through cooling by contact with a cold environment.
 This mechanism is inherently incoherent, and millikelvin-level cooling of continuous-variable systems has been demonstrated in superconducting platforms such as transmon devices \cite{kjaergaard2020superconducting,krantz2019quantum} and optomechanical systems \cite{diamandi2025optomechanical}.
 Records of sub-millikelvin temperatures have been reported using sideband-resolved optomechanical cooling~\cite{teufel2011sideband}, a protocol that falls within the category of Gaussian operations.
-Beyond Gaussian operations, quantum absorption refrigeration based on the trilinear Hamiltonian \cite{nimmrichter2017quantum} has also been realized experimentally in trapped-ion system \cite{maslennikov2019quantum}, demonstrating the integration of non-Gaussian operations into cooling protocols.
+Beyond Gaussian operations, quantum absorption refrigeration based on the trilinear Hamiltonian \cite{nimmrichter2017quantum} has also been experimentally realized in a trapped-ion system \cite{maslennikov2019quantum}, demonstrating the integration of non-Gaussian operations into cooling protocols.